 - Cool 2-3 minutes on cookie sheet, then remove cookies on to a wire rack to cool completely.7

-- When cookies are cool, in a bowl stir together powdered sugar, maple syrup, and the remaining 1/2 teaSpoon of vanilla.5 Start with 1 cup of powdered sugar and add more sugar until you reach the desired consistency.
+- Make the maple drizzle: When cookies are cool, in a bowl stir together powdered sugar, maple syrup, and the remaining 1/2 teaspoon of vanilla.5 Start with 1 cup of powdered sugar and add more sugar until you reach the desired consistency.
 Drizzle over cooled cookies.

 - These cookies are moist.
 If you want a more cakey cookie, add an additional ½ cup flour